 How Estate Sales Work

-So you’re moving.
-Maybe to a smaller home, a bigger one, or even out of state.
+Maybe you are moving.
+To a smaller home, a bigger one, or even out of state.
 You might be re-locating a parent or grandparent to an independent living or assisted living facility.
 Perhaps you have inherited a home full of stuff or maybe even a loved one has recently passed away.
 Whatever the case may be, you should know how an estate sale works.
 By arming yourself with the right knowledge and calling upon the experts, you can ensure the job gets done right.
-By reading this blog, you are putting yourself in the right place to take the next steps, so good work!
+This blog is putting you in the right place to take the next steps.

 What is an estate sale exactly?